Integrate with custom checkout and payment iframe

 3. Set a redirect_url for an approved payment or card registration and a failed_redirect_url for a declined payment or card registration.
 We recommend using two different URLs because then you can detect from the redirect if a transaction was approved or not.
 If you do not send these URLs, BillPro displays its own checkout success message or failure message and stays on the same page so that the customer can retry a failed transaction.

-1. the id of the order.
+1. Save the value of the id of the order.

 curl --request POST \

---url https://test.bill.pro/api/v1/orders/create_single_order \
+--url https://staging.bill.pro/api/v1/orders/create_single_order \

 --header 'Authorization: Bearer {api_token}' \